Batcombe, Dorset

 Batcombe is a small straggling village and civil parish in Dorset, England, situated 12 mi north-west of Dorchester below the northern scarp slope of the Dorset Downs.
 The name Batcombe derives from the Old English Bata, a man's name, and cumb, meaning valley.
 In 1201 it was known as Batecumbe.
-The local travel links are located 3 mi from the village to Chetnole railway station and 31 mi to Bournemouth International Airport.
+The local travel links are located 3 mi from the village to Chetnole railway station and 31 mi to Bournemouth Airport.
 The main road running through the village is Stile Way.
 Dorset County Council's 2013 mid-year estimate of the population of the civil parish was 120.
 The civil parish is served by High Stoy Parish Council, which also covers Hermitage and Hilfield parishes.

 Parish church

 The church of St Mary Magdalene is on an ancient site.
 There has probably been a church there from the 11th century.
 The current building comprises a chancel, nave and 15th-century tower.
 The interior contains a font that has a Norman column (made from Ham Hill stone) with a cube-shaped limestone basin (probably made from Portesham stone); the basin is probably older than the column.
 The church interior also contains an elaborate stone screen, which is also made from Ham Hill stone.